 Areas of expertise

-Our applied research focuses on the production of carbon-neutral biosolarfuels and chemicals using cyanobacteria as a production chassis.
+Our applied research focuses on replacement of fossil raw materials and aims at production of carbon-neutral biosolarfuels and chemicals using cyanobacteria as a production chassis.
 In the synthetic biology program, we aim at production of fuels and chemicals with high photon conversion efficiency, significantly higher compared to natural pathways.
 The main goal is economically viable conversion of solar energy to a fuel using inexhaustible raw materials: sunlight, water and CO2.
 Applied research is intimately integrated with our basic research and comprises the designing, engineering and optimisation of light harvesting, electron transfer and metabolic pathways.